 Step 8.
 Once the dough is rolled, add the blueberries, leaving the edges open so the dough will stick together.

 Step 9.
-Form the dough around the blueberries like you would cinnamon rolls, pinch the seam together, and turn it to the bottom.
+Roll the dough around the blueberries like you would cinnamon rolls, pinch the seam together, and turn it to the bottom.

 Step 10.
-With the rolling pin, gently press down on the dough and then roll it slightly to flatten it out.
+With the rolling pin, gently press the dough down, then roll it slightly to flatten it.

 Step.
 11. Cut the dough diagonally to make about 8 or 9 triangles with a bench scraper or a knife.
 Place these on a parchment-lined baking sheet and bake at 425 degrees F. for 15 – 18 minutes.

 Step 12.
 While the scones are baking, make the lemon icing.
-Simply mix the remaining lemon zest, powdered sugar and milk and then drizzle over the tops of the scones once they are cooled.
-The hint of lemon flavor in the icing adds that perfect flavor.
+Simply mix the remaining lemon zest, powdered sugar and milk, then drizzle it over the tops of the scones once they are cooled.
+The hint of lemon in the icing adds the perfect touch.

-These scones are loaded with blueberries and delicately sweet for the delicious bakery-style pastry that's so easy to make from scratch.
+These scones are loaded with blueberries and delicately sweet, making a delicious bakery-style pastry that’s so easy to make from scratch.

 Tips for adding berries to scones

-- This trick I learned in culinary school for making blueberry scones, and it's so easy; don't mix the blueberries into the batter.
+- This trick I learned in culinary school for making blueberry scones is so easy: don’t mix the blueberries into the batter.
 For this scone recipe, you roll out the dough and lay the blueberries on top.
-Then the fun part, fold the dough over the blueberries and then cut into your desired shape.
+Then the fun part: fold the dough over the blueberries, then cut into your desired shape.
 No weird-colored dough here, and the berries hold their shape.
 It really is that easy.

 - Do you have to roll and fold the dough before adding the blueberries?
-No, you don't, but it does make the scones airier and puffier.
-Since this dough rolls easily, it doesn't take much time for this step.
-It's up to you, though!
+No, you don’t, but it does make the scones airier and puffier.
+Since this dough rolls easily, this step doesn’t take much time.
+It’s up to you, though!

 - This technique also works well for blackberry, raspberry, and cranberry scones.
 This way, the berries won’t get smooched when mixed into the batter.